abhimanyupandian/PyTester/README.rst

 - git clone or download the repository.
 - Navigate into the root directory of the repository, where setup.py exists (ie; PyTester/)
 - Install the package using : python setup.py install
-- Run the application : python Tester.py
+- Run the application : python Tester.py (located at PyTester/tester/)

 Structure of Test
 ------------